ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 constraints (read as an additive conjunction of multiplicative conjunctions).

-The constraint solver must count the linear given that it uses.
-This will add an extra state field in the solver to communicate that some given are not available anymore because they've been used to solve a constraint before.
+The constraint solver must count the linear givens that it uses.
+This will add an extra state field in the solver to communicate that some givens are not available anymore because they've been used to solve a constraint before.
 Because we keep the algorithm guess free, this extra state doesn't force us to backtrack and make different choices.

 There may be changes to the desugarer.
-In particular, for classes ``C`` `with superclasses to be supported as linear constraint, we'd need the superclass dictionary to be held in an unrestricted field of the dictionary of ``C``.
+In particular, for classes ``C`` with superclasses to be supported as linear constraint, we'd need the superclass dictionary to be held in an unrestricted field of the dictionary of ``C``.
 But dictionaries are actually generated late and we don't check linearity past the output of the desugarer.
 So this